omairaslam/Clipboard-Monitor/docs/FIXES.md

   - Correct item selection and preview functionality
   - Reliable copy-to-clipboard and delete operations
   - Configuration-aware history file location

+### 16. **Memory Accumulation in Menu Bar History Display**
+- **Issue**: The `rumps.MenuItem` objects in the "Recent Clipboard Items" menu were storing full clipboard content strings, leading to memory accumulation over time, especially with large history files.
+- **Fix**:
+  - Modified `update_recent_history_menu` to store only a small `_history_identifier` (the item's hash) on each `rumps.MenuItem`.
+  - When a user clicks a history item, the full history is reloaded to retrieve the content based on the identifier.
+  - Added `gc.collect()` after menu updates to encourage garbage collection.
+- **Result**: Significantly reduced memory footprint for the menu bar application, preventing memory growth over extended periods.

+### 17. **Inconsistent Menu Bar Item Ordering**
+- **Issue**: The `insert_before` method was used for menu item placement, which could lead to unpredictable ordering if target items were not found or if the menu structure changed.
+- **Fix**:
+  - All menu items are now added explicitly in their desired order.
+  - The `insert_before` method has been removed.
+- **Result**: Consistent and predictable menu bar layout.

 ### 15. **Menu Bar App Syntax Error**
 - **Issue**: Syntax error in menu_bar_app.py at line 921 preventing the application from running, caused by: